DeStilleGast/dnSpy-restart-as/README.md

 Adds a simple menu item to restart dnSpy to a other bit version (64 bit will restart as 32 bit and vice versa)

 # How to build
-Follow instructions to add references from here() build it
+- Follow instructions to add references from here https://github.com/0xd4d/dnSpy/wiki/Extensions
+- build it
-Copy "dnSpy restart as.x.dll" to your dnSpy folder location (or create a folder named "Extensions" in the directory from dnSpy and place the dll there)
+- Copy "dnSpy restart as.x.dll" to your dnSpy folder location (or create a folder named "Extensions" in the directory from dnSpy and place the dll there)
+- (re)start dnSpy
+- enjoy